Tara Buckman

-Tara Buckman is an American retired television and film actress.
+Tara Buckman (born October 2, 1956) is an American retired television and film actress.
 Her active career was mainly confined to the late 1970s to the mid-1990s.
 Though never reaching feature status, Buckman was nonetheless a regular guest star on many television series.
 She also appeared in minor roles in feature films.

 Early life

+Tara Buckman was born on a navy base in Pensacola on October 2, 1956.
 Buckman was an Army brat whose longest time living in one house was two years until her family moved to Virginia Beach, Virginia when she was a teenager.
-Buckman was a drum major, the first in her schools history, and attended and graduated from Princess Anne High School in 1974.
+Buckman was a drum major, the first in her school’s history, and attended and graduated from Princess Anne High School in 1974.
 While she was a waitress in a hotel dining room in Norfolk, Virginia, producer James Goldstone saw her, and he later offered her a part in the film Rollercoaster.
 Three months later, she moved to Los Angeles.
 After arriving there, she gained a contract with Universal Studios with Goldstone's assistance.

 Career

 Television

 Buckman portrayed Officer Brandy Ames in The Misadventures of Sheriff Lobo and Cat Hellman in The Master.
 She is also remembered for her guest appearances in episodes of such 1970s and 1980s television fare as The Rockford Files, Kojak, CHiPs, The Hardy Boys Mysteries, Quincy, M.E., Buck Rogers in the 25th Century and Brave New World.
-She also appeared in the 1979 television movies Death Car on the Freeway and The Man in the Santa Claus Suit, and portrayed Norma Kirkland on the daytime drama Days of Our Lives in 1984-1985.
+She also appeared in the 1979 television movies Death Car on the Freeway and The Man in the Santa Claus Suit, and portrayed Norma Kirkland on the daytime drama Days of Our Lives in 1984–1985.